2022-09-19

 ]

-2.4.1.5 aws_iam_role, aws_iam_policy, and aws_iam_role_policy_attachment
+, and aws_iam_role_policy_attachment

-The end goal with these three resources is to run aws_ebs_snapshot_import with the permissions required to import a VM snapshot.
+with the permissions required to import a VM snapshot.
 AWS IAM (Identity and Access Management) is an extremely complex topic in and of itself, and the Terraform interface to it doesn’t always actually make it easier.
 What we need to do here is to capture the service role configuration described here in Terraform resources.
-At the time of writing, the recommended way of doing that is by putting the role configuration in an aws_iam_role, the policy configuration in an aws_iam_policy, and then attaching the policy to the role with an iam_role_policy_attachment.
+At the time of writing, the recommended way of doing that is by putting the role configuration in an aws_iam_role

 I’ve omitted most of the actual policies, since they’re just copied verbatim from the previous link.
-The exception is that by going through Terraform, we can use string interpolation to refer to our other resources inside the policies, as seen in vmimport_policy.
+The exception is that by going through Terraform, we can use string interpolation to refer to our other resources inside the policies, as seen in vmimport_policy

-resource "aws_iam_role_policy_attachment" "vmpimport_attach" {
+"aws_iam_role_policy_attachment" "vmpimport_attach" {

 role = aws_iam_role.vmimport_role.id